Top 10 things to do in Carmarthen and surrounding area

 9. Browse Carmarthen Market

 Carmarthen Market is a must-see place which has been around for more than 800 years.
-Although it dates back to Roman times, the market is situated in a modern, airy hall which houses a range of stalls selling everything from arts and crafts, antique and modern jewellery to locally produced meats, cheese, cakes, fruit and vegetables.
+Although it dates back to Roman times, the market is situated in a modern, airy hall which houses a range of stalls selling everything from arts and crafts, antique and modern jewellery to locally produced meats, cheese, cakes, fruit and vegetables maid near me.
 Here you can find some of the best local produce in Wales.

 10. Love the great outdoors